olebole/irafdoc/doc/ctioslit.setairmass.rst

   in hours and any output middle universal time will be in the same format.
   </p>
   <p>
-  Before using this task, you will need to know the <tt>"time stamp"</tt> of the time varying header quantities (e.g. sidereal time).
+  Before using this task, you will need to know the <span style="font-family: monospace;">"time stamp"</span> of the time varying header quantities (e.g. sidereal time).
 Do the recorded values represent the beginning, the middle or the end of the exposure ?
 This should be set in the <b>intype</b> parameter.